Qiuonai/study-abroad/README.md

 # Stellar Study Abroad Landing Page

-A modern landing page built with Tailwind CSS.
+The  landing page of the Stellar Study Abroad built with Tailwind CSS.

 ##